Tsitko/ner_controller/README.md

 - Generates embeddings via Ollama for each chunk
 - Returns all unique entities and chunked text with embeddings

+### Text Processing
+- FastAPI endpoint: `/text/process`
+- Accepts plain text (no base64 encoding)
+- Extracts entities from the full text (no chunking)
+- Generates a single embedding for the full text
+- Returns entities and embedding for the text

 ## Requirements
 - Python 3.12
 - venv in project root (`venv/`)